California State Route 146

 State Route 146 (SR 146) is a state highway in the U.S. state of California in Monterey and San Benito Counties.
 The route serves as an entryway to Pinnacles National Park, located in the Gabilan Mountains, from both U.S. Route 101 in the Salinas Valley on the west and State Route 25 near Paicines on the east.
 The route is broken into two sections and cannot be used to completely pass through Pinnacles National Park.

 Route description

+Route 146 is divided into two sections and does not provide a continuous vehicular route through Pinnacles National Park.
+This is reflected in the route's definition in section 446, subdivision (a), of the California Streets and Highways Code: